 39. In order to facilitate the review process, Contracting Parties attending a Review Meeting are assigned to Country Groups (see Section V).
 The purpose of the Country Group sessions is to review together the National Reports submitted by the Contracting Parties that are members of the Country Group.
-In order to attain the objectives of the Convention, this review should be thorough and conducted by the Country Group members in a constructive manner and should promote robust and candid discussions in order to identify Good Practices, Suggestions, Challenges and other issues that are important to improving the safety of radioactive waste and spent fuel management.
+In order to attain the objectives of the Convention, this review should be thorough and conducted by the Contracting Parties who are Country Group members in a constructive manner and should promote robust and candid discussions in order to identify Good Practices, Areas of Good Performance, Suggestions, Challenges and other issues that may be an overarching issue that is important to improving the safety of radioactive waste and spent fuel management.

-40. Country group sessions should be scheduled so as to not conflict with plenary sessions.
+40. Country Group sessions should be scheduled so as to not conflict with plenary sessions.

-41. While any Contracting Party may attend any Country Group session, Contracting Parties are encouraged to provide the Secretariat at the latest two weeks before each Review Meeting with a list of which Country Group sessions they intend to attend, in order to allow the Secretariat to make the appropriate meeting space and logistical arrangements.
+41. While any Contracting Party may attend any Country Group session, and participate in the peer review as resources permit, Contracting Parties are encouraged to provide the Secretariat at the latest two weeks before each Review Meeting with a list of which Country Group sessions they intend to attend, in order to allow the Secretariat to make the appropriate meeting space and logistical arrangements.
 A Contracting Party is expected to participate in all reviews carried out by the Country Group of which it is a member.